“Come, let me extol in sweet words of praise

 A lay follower living at home with these five qualities is self-assured.

 The core of Buddhist Ethics is summed up well in this pithy sutta.
 The five qualities listed here are called “The Five Precepts” and all Buddhists strive to preserve them.
 Technically, observing these five moral precepts assiduously is sufficient to be considered an ethical person.

 If Buddhist Ethics can be summarized so quickly, why a whole course?
 What challenges do you see in trying to observe these Five Precepts?
-What are some issues they don’t cover?
+Are there any ethical issues you think they don’t cover?

 Chapter 1: The Shared Foundations of Buddhist Ethics